 - We all went to the same high school, where I did VWO (Dutch high school system) I was a dedicated and joyful student and in the first year I would score only straight A's.

-Our family situation was becoming more turbulent as my Dad's job [Royal Marines] required him to leave for sensitive missions, sometimes for a whole year, while my Mom was busy raising my babybrother on her own.
-I remember my Dad coming back and seeing me being a total different guy, I had become an adolescent...
+Our family situation was becoming more turbulent as my dad's job [Royal Marines] required him to leave for sensitive missions, sometimes for a whole year, while my Mom was busy raising my babybrother on her own.
+I remember my Dad coming back after a year, seeing me as a total different person.
+While he was gone, I had become an adolescent...